Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos

-In this paper, we focus on the category of well-filtered dcpos and develop new techniques to investigate the commutativity between the associated Hoare and Smyth power monads.
-In Section 3, we define the Hoare and Smyth constructions for a well-filtered dcpo $L$ as follows: The Hoare construction $\mathcal H$ is the set of all Scott closed subsets of $L$, ordered by inclusion; the Smyth construction $\mathcal Q$ is the set of all nonempty Scott compact saturated subsets of $L$, ordered by reverse inclusion order.
-We explicitly show that $\mathcal Q$ does not yield a free construction for the category $\mathbf {WF}$ of well-filtered dcpos with Scott continuous maps, which confirms the significance and necessity of our research.
-In Section 4, we introduce a property called $(\mathrm{KC})$, which is equal to the consonance in topological spaces but weaker than that in terms of posets.
-Based on this we proved that $\mathcal H$ and $\mathcal Q$ commute in the sense of that $\mathcal{HQ}(L)$ is isomorphic to $\mathcal{QH}(L)$ under a certain function, if and only if $L$ satisfies the property $(\mathrm{KC})$ and the Scott topology coincides with the upper Vietoris topology on $\mathcal Q(L)$.
-Notably, unlike Heckmann's modified Smyth power construction $\mathcal U_{S}$, our $\mathcal Q$ induces the Smyth power monad on $\mathbf{WF}$.
-This relies crucially on Xu's result \cite{Xu} that the Smyth power space endowed with the Scott topology of any well-filtered space remains well-filtered.
-Furthermore, since every complete lattice with the Scott topology is well-filtered, we conclude that $\mathcal H$ also forms a monad on $\mathbf{WF}$.
-Thus in Section 5, we analyze the properties of the composite monad.
-The morphisms $\phi$ and $\psi$ defined in Definition \ref{phi} have also shown to be distributive laws, ensuring that the composition of $\mathcal{H}$ and $\mathcal{Q}$, regardless of the order, is still a monad on $\mathbf{WF}$.
-Finally, motivated by growing interest in Eilenberg-Moore algebras, we characterize the Eilenberg-Moore category of $\mathcal{QH}$ (when isomorphic to $\mathcal {HQ}$ under $\phi$ and $\psi$) as a subcategory of \textbf{Frm}-the category of frames and frame homomorphisms.
+In this paper, we focus on the category of well-filtered dcpos and investigate the commutativity between the associated Hoare and Smyth power monads.
+In Section 3, we define the Hoare and Smyth constructions for a well-filtered dcpo $L$ as follows: The Hoare construction $\mathcal H$ is the set of all Scott closed subsets of $L$, ordered by inclusion; the Smyth construction $\mathcal Q$ is the set of all Scott compact saturated subsets of $L$, ordered by reverse inclusion order.
+We explicitly show that $\mathcal Q$ does not yield a free construction for the category $\mathbf {WF}$ of well-filtered dcpos with Scott-continuous maps, which confirms the significance and necessity of our research.
+In Section 4, we introduce a property called $(\mathrm{KC})$, which is weaker than the consonance in terms of posets.
+Based on this, we proved that $\mathcal H$ and $\mathcal Q$ commute in the sense of that $\mathcal{HQ}(L)$ is isomorphic to $\mathcal{QH}(L)$ under a certain function, if and only if $L$ satisfies the property $(\mathrm{KC})$ and the Scott topology coincides with the upper Vietoris topology on $\mathcal Q(L)$.
+It is necessary to point out that in \cite{brecht}, M. de Brecht and T. Kawai also provided a Smyth construction via compact saturated subsets and investigated the commutativity between the Smyth construction and the Hoare construction.
+However, our work differs from theirs, since they consider the category of topological spaces while we explore that of well-filtered dcpos.